davesweb/laravel-bricklink-api/README.md

 You can find the values for these in your Bricklink account.

 ## Usage
-This package takes care of the configuration of the API connection so you can inject or resolve the repository classes directly in your Laravel application.
+This package takes care of the configuration of the API connection, so you can inject or resolve the repository classes directly in your Laravel application.

 Example 1: Inject category repository in your controller:
 ```php